 Do you have any wire hangers laying around?
 How about ribbon?
 If yes, you already have half the materials needed to make this ornament wreath!
-Keep reading to see how I made this shatterproof Christmas ball ornament wreath!
+Keep reading to see how I made this DIY ornament ball wreath in 8 easy steps!

 Just in time for the holidays!
 Here is a pretty easy project to deck out your door or any space in need of some cheer.

 This post contains affiliate links.
 Feel free to read our full disclosure policy.

 Several years ago I tried this project when I was looking for a low cost way to make a wreath.
 I had found tubes of shatterproof Christmas ornaments at Dollar Tree.
 I loved it so much that I made ones for my office at work.
 When my husband and I last moved, I gave the wreaths away in an effort to downsize.
 I remembered the ornament wreaths I had made and figured it would be fun to try a new one.